Chillits

 Chillits is an annual ambient music weekend-long outdoor party, usually held every September, starting in 1999.
-From then through 2009, it was held at a private retreat center near Willits, California, US, and at an alternate location in Plymouth, California, US from 2010 to 2012.
-In 2013, it was held on private property in Lake County, California and then returned to Willits in 2014 at another private retreat center.
-The event later moved to the private Camp Winnarainbow venue at Wavy Gravy's Hog Farm at the Black Oak Ranch outside of Laytonville, California where it's expected to return to in 2022 after a hiatus due to the pandemic.
+From then through 2009, it was held at a private retreat center near Willits, California, US, and at an alternate location in Plymouth, California, US, from 2010 to 2012.
+In 2013, it was held on private property in Lake County, California, and then returned to Willits in 2014 at another private retreat center.
+The event later moved to the private Camp Winnarainbow venue at Wavy Gravy's Hog Farm at the Black Oak Ranch outside of Laytonville, California, where it returned to in 2022 after a hiatus due to the pandemic.
 There is one main sound stage, with music playing almost continuously through the weekend by many DJs and, occasionally, live musicians.
 Attendance is limited to a few hundred people.
 It was started by the Cloud Factory community, then expanded and took on a unique character.
-Two inspirations were leaving an event and decided that a Chill/Downtempo event at the same location would be Awesome.
-A "Chill" event in "Willits" Ca. would be Known as "CHILLITS".